 It is a rare scenario, the tumor is the cause of sciatica pain, where the tumor affects the sciatica nerve.
 Also, there are different kinds of spinal tumors.

 Sciatica pain either goes away or stays for a long time.
-The flare-ups can last up to 6-8 weeks, are characterized by acute cases.
+The flare-ups can last up to 6-8 weeks and are characterized by acute cases.
 Seeking medical consultation on time can save you from a lot of pain.